superfly/docs/machines/flyctl/fly-machine-run.html.md

 The default behavior of `fly machine run` is to create a new Fly App for the new Machine to belong to, unless it's given the name of an existing app in one of two ways:

-1. Like many other flyctl commands, `fly machine run` looks for a `fly.toml` app config file in the working directory, and if it finds one with an app name inside, it adds the new Machine to that app.
+1. Like many flyctl commands, `fly machine run` will pull an app name from a `fly.toml` file if one is present in the working directory.
 It disregards the rest of the configuration in the file.
 2. If you pass it an app name with `--app <app-name>`, flyctl prefers that name over any name it gets from a `fly.toml`.

 If the app name doesn't belong to an existing app in one of your orgs, flyctl asks if you want to create it.

-Like many flyctl commands, `fly machine run` will pull an app name from a `fly.toml` file if one is present in the working directory.
  It may be worth creating a `fly.toml` file with just the app name in it, to save using the `--app` option repeatedly.
 For example:

 ```toml
 # a fly.toml just to provide an app name to commands